rubenschuckit/personal-website/src/assets/markdown/about.md

 template and it will be placed correctly with the next color in the list.
 If you're reading this on a mobile device, you won't see the colors (since they take up too much space).

+### What's Next?
+I'd like to implement SSR at some point.
+This site is basically completely static (no API calls whatsoever), so why should your browser do all the heavy lifting?
+Especially everyone translating MD to HTML in their browsers even though this work could be done once.
+Prerendering isn't super straightforward right now in Angular (correct me if I'm wrong).
+As another alternative I might look into a framework that has prerendering built in like Preact.

 ### Acknowledgments
 The photo of me playing viola was taken by Hongda Zeng.
 Although often confused as a profesional photographer, he is a software engineer too.